zepto-lang/zepto/README.md

 wow such fancy
 ```

-*I am really sore for the broken highlighting here.*
+*I am really sorry for the broken highlighting here.*

 If you want to use spaces in your prompt, do it like this: